nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 ```

 The main thing to note is how we make explicit references to each ViemModel in the html.
 For example, on clicking the signup button we explicitly call signupVM.signup instead of just signup.
 We need to specify the ViewModel so we can access its particular functions and properties.
-The important thing is that we can now make a call to the login ViewModel from the signup View.
-The function loginVM.makeVisible is called when we click the login button in the sign-up view.
+The important thing is that we can now make a call to the login ViewModel from the signup View. **See how the function loginVM.makeVisible is called when we click the login button in the sign-up view.**

 The other important point is that we are making use of a new knockout piece of wiring called visible.